Trip Planning Guide

 Embarking on the adventure that is the Oregon Trail Gravel Grinder can take some logistics planning.
 Details on getting here, staying and playing in the Bend area, and getting to the race start are outlined below but feel free to email us with any questions you have.
 Once you're on the trail, we'll take care of everything else.

-Hotel Peppertree Bend is a great choice because it’s near Packet Pick-Up, it’s the Sisters Shuttle Pick-Up & Drop-Off location and they offer complimentary storage of bike boxes and luggage for the duration of the Oregon Trail Gravel, AND only 3 easy blocks from the race start at OSU Cascades.
+Hotel Peppertree Bend is a great choice because it’s near Packet Pick-Up, they offer complimentary storage of bike boxes and luggage for the duration of the Oregon Trail Gravel, AND only 3 easy blocks from the race start at OSU Cascades.

 Hotel Peppertree Bend is also the packet pickup location so book a room to make your day before even easier!

 The initial HQ for the Oregon Trail Gravel and our race start/finish is beautiful Bend, Oregon, a beautiful city on the Deschutes River, in Oregon.
 West are the lakes and peaks of the Cascade Mountains, with ski resorts and multi-use trails.

 Redmond Airport (RDM) is 20 minutes from Bend, where Packet Pick-Up at Sagebrush Cycles is located.